lazyjobseeker/lazyjobseeker.github.io/_drafts/draft.md

 I challenged this topic by endowing the photoelectrode a hierachically ordered pore structure.
 Addition of sacirificial microbeads in the process of photoelectrode fabrication enabled me to have binomial pore structure, where large and small pores are mingled together.
 Compared to conventional pore structure where small pores dominated, new pore structure could uptake more rod-type light harvesters, thereby boosting the overall power conversion efficiency (PCE).
 In developing hierachical pore structure I developed pore percolation simulation using self-invented Monte-Carlo simulation code with FORTRAN.

 Fortunately to me, I also had chances to be engaged in our lab's battery research.
-Most of battery works I worked for was on developing olivine-type cathode materials, analysing an
+Most of battery works I worked for was on developing olivine-type cathode materials, analyzing the electrochemical properties and microscopic morphologies with microscopy techniques.

 Ph.D.
 Course:  Heterojunction nanorod solar cells and lithium ion batteries.
 SEM, TEM and XRD characterization of synthesized materials.